But what does ‘Fit and Proper’ really mean? What expectations are there when assessing a person’s fitness and propriety to perform their role?

 The FCA published 'positive' and 'negative' indicators relating to how it expects firms to assess the fitness and propriety of their Senior Managers and Certified Persons.

 You can read the full list in our F&P Assessment Tips desk aid.
-But here we are focussing on a few key points particularly relevant for the annual assessment.
+But here, we focus on a few key relevant points for the annual assessment.

 As with all the FCA guidance, each firm must consider the indicators in a proportionate way and look to the intention behind them.

-These points all illustrate that the FCA expects firms to have a detailed and thorough F&P process in place, which dovetails with the wider Performance Management process.
+These points all illustrate that the FCA expects firms to have a detailed and thorough F&P process, which dovetails with the wider Performance Management process.

 So, what should you be considering?

-The 3 Pillars of the Fit & Proper test
+The three pillars of the Fit & Proper test

 The annual reassessment provides a good opportunity to check that your ongoing monitoring is effective.